CLICKWRAP MASTER SERVICES AGREEMENT

 2.4 Professional Services.
 Act-On or its third party providers will perform the Professional Services set forth on the applicable Order Form (if any).
 The particulars of each Professional Services engagement will be as set forth in statements of work (each an “SOW”) entered into by the parties.
 Act-On will retain all right, title and interest in and to all deliverables (including any and all intellectual, property rights therein) provided under each SOW (“Deliverables”) except to the extent that they contain any pre-existing Customer intellectual property.
 Customer’s rights to the Deliverables shall be the same as Customer’s rights to the Services to which such Deliverables pertain.

-2.5 Customer Content.
+2. 5 Customer Content.
 Customer (a) owns all content and data that it uploads via the Services (“Customer Content”), including, without limitation, any data about or relating to email recipients (“Recipient Data”); (b) shall be solely responsible for the accuracy and quality of any and all Customer Content; (c) acknowledges that the performance of the Services is dependent on the accuracy and quality of Customer Content and Customer’s compliance with industry best practices with respect to use of the Services; and (d) understands that Act-On cannot guarantee deliverability of the Customer Content to Recipients (defined below).
+Customer is allotted 4 gigabytes (GB) of media storage space (“Default Media Storage Capacity”).
+Customer may purchase additional capacity beyond the Default Capacity in blocks of 10GB each.
 Act-On may collect and use data derived from Customer’s use of the Services (“Usage Data”) for its own internal business purposes, and may only disclose Usage Data in an anonymous, aggregated format that in no way identifies Customer or any of the recipients of Customer Content (“Recipients”).
+Customer acknowledges that the Services collects certain behavioral data regarding actions performed by Recipients in response to campaigns generated by the Customer via the Services that can be accessed and used by the Customer exclusively for Customer’s benefit (“Behavioral Data”).
+Act-On stores Behavioral Data for two (2) years from the date it is generated.
+If Customer requests that Act-On store Behavioral Data for longer than two (2) years, such additional storage may be subject to additional Fees, as set forth in the applicable Order Form.
 To the extent (if any) that Act-On acts as a data processor in processing personal data in connection with the Services: (a) Act-On will only process such personal data for the purposes necessary for providing the Services and in accordance with Customer’s written instructions (which Customer agrees will be consistent with the Agreement) and (b) Act-On will take appropriate technical and organizational measures against unauthorized or unlawful processing of such personal data and accidental loss or destruction of, or damage to, such personal data.

 Customer warrants that it shall (a) comply with this Agreement, Act-On’s Acceptable Use Policy (found at: http://www.act-on.com/acceptable-use-policy/, and incorporated herein by this reference) (the “AUP”), and all applicable laws relating to its use of the Services, including, without limitation, any privacy laws applicable to the collection, use and sharing of Recipient Data by Customer, or by Act-On on behalf of Customer, via the Services; (b) ensure that Customer and Act-On have the right to collect, use and share Recipient Data via the Services; and (c) provide adequate notice to, obtain any necessary consents from, and establish any applicable terms and conditions with Recipients and any other third parties, as required under all applicable laws with respect to the Recipient Data collected, used, transmitted and shared by Customer or by Act-On via the Services.
 Customer shall indemnify, defend and hold Act-On and its partners harmless from and against any and all claims or liabilities of any kind arising out of a breach of the foregoing warranties.